paulosjd/samson/README.md

-Frontend for a [web application](http://mysite.com) used to track individuals health metrics.
+React frontend for a [web application](http://mysite.com) used to track individuals health metrics.

 First install all the dependencies